 Neil Taylor was born in Brisbane in 1953, and studied as an art teacher in Queensland.
-He has been exhibiting in Australia since 1975, and his work is held in numerous art collections in Australia and overseas.
+He has been exhibiting in Australia since 1975, and his work has won numerous awards and is held in art collections in Australia and overseas.

-Neil is a recipient of numerous art prizes, including the Mortimore Art Prize (2009), Mount Eyre Art Prize (2011) and has won the People's or Viewer's Choice award for numerous prizes, including the Calleen Art Prize (2013) and Mosman Art Prize (2015).
-He is also a 10 times finalist in the Archibald, Wynne and Sulman prizes exhibited at the Art Gallery of New South Wales.
+Neil is a recipient of many prizes, including the Mortimore Art Prize, Mount Eyre Art Prize, Gosford Art Prize and Temora Art Prize.
+He has won the People's and Viewer's Choice award for numerous prizes, including the Calleen Art Prize (2013) and Mosman Art Prize (2015) and is regularly selected for major awards, such as the NSW Parliament Plein Air Painting Prize, Tattersall's Club Landscape Prize and Calleen Art Award.
+He is also a 10 time finalist in the Archibald, Wynne and Sulman prizes exhibited at the Art Gallery of New South Wales.

 2018: Tattersall's Club Landscape Art Prize, Finalist